saieva/saieva.github.io/_posts/2024-01-26-Remote-Working-Resources.markdown

 #### **GitLab**

-GitLab is a software development tools company used for large project and within larger sized companies.
+GitLab is a software development tools company used for large projects and within larger sized companies.
+Software developers use GitLab tools to build and deliver applications using secure and compliant methods.

 **The Remote Playbook**\
 [https://about.gitlab.com/resources/downloads/ebook-remote-playbook.pdf](https://about.gitlab.com/resources/downloads/ebook-remote-playbook.pdf)